-Problem Possible Causes Solutions Frost or ice crystals on frozen food (inside of sealed package).
-Condensation from food with a high water content has frozen inside of the food package.
-This is normal for food items with a high water content.
-Food has been left in the freezer for a long period of time.
-Do not store food items with high water content in the freezer for a long period of time.
-Icemaker is not making enough Demand exceeds ice storage capacity.
-The icemaker will produce approximately 70~182 cubes in a 24 hour period. ice.
-House water supply is not connected, valve is not turned on fully, or valve is clogged.
+Problem Possible Causes Solutions Icemaker is not making enough ice.
+Demand exceeds ice storage capacity.
+The icemaker will produce approximately 100 cubes in a 24 hour period.
+106. House water supply is not connected, valve is not turned on fully, or valve is clogged.
 Connect the refrigerator to a cold water supply with adequate pressure and turn the water shutoff valve fully open.
 If the problem persists, it may be necessary to contact a plumber.
 Water filter has been exhausted.
-It is recommended that you replace the water filter: • Approximately every six months. • When the water filter indicator turns on. • When the water dispenser output decreases. • When the ice cubes are smaller than normal.
+It is recommended that you replace the water filter: Approximately every six months.
+When the water filter indicator turns on.
+When the water dispenser output decreases.
+When the ice cubes are smaller than normal.
 Low house water supply pressure.
-The water pressure must be 20~120 psi or 138~827 kPa or 1.4~8.4 kgf/cm 2 on models without a water filter and 40~120 psi or 276~827 kPa or 2.8~8.4 kgf/cm 2 on models with a water filter. contact a plumber.
+The water pressure must be between 20 and 120 psi on models without a water filter and between 40 and 120 psi on models with a water filter.
+If the problem persists, it may be necessary to contact a plumber.
 Reverse Osmosis filtration system is used.
 Reverse osmosis filtration systems can reduce the water pressure below the minimum amount and result in icemaker issues.
 (Refer to Water Pressure section.)
 Tubing connecting refrigerator to house supply valve is kinked.
 The tubing can kink when the refrigerator is moved during installation or cleaning resulting in reduced water flow.
 Straighten or repair the water supply line and arrange it to prevent future kinks.